Jshellab/Project2/README.md

 # Database:
 Consisting of 2 tables

-- Trainer Table: PK: trainer_Id - Holds information on the various trainers that would use our website
+- Trainer Table: PK: Trainer_Id - Holds information on the various trainers that would use our website
 - Pokemon Table: PK: Poke_Id - Holds information on the various pokemon related to the trainers represented on our client-side of the aplication with a JSON object tied to the trainer table
+- Posts Table: PK: Post_ID - Holds the information on the posts that have been submitted by users over time relating them using the Trainer_Id

 # Front End
 Set up as one angular project composed of multiple components each representing a section of our web application: